 - NCJRS Abstracts Database—an online searchable database of abstracts, including Federal, State, and local government reports, books, research reports, journal articles, and unpublished research.

 - JUSTINFO—the biweekly electronic newsletter covering announcements and recent releases of the NCJRS Federal sponsor agencies, including OVC.

 - Content Specialists to answer your questions.
 Staff can offer referrals, discuss publications, and conduct customized searches for additional resources.
 Call 800-851-3420 or 202-836-6998.

 Stay Connected to OVC.gov

-You can connect with us through Facebook, Twitter, and several subscription services to help keep you informed about events and updates to OVC resources, including the popular OVC Web Forum.
+You can connect with us through Facebook, Twitter, and several subscription services to help keep you informed about events and updates to OVC resources.
 Visit our Stay Connected page to learn more.